ponceto/bouncing-ball/README.md

 ### Run the WASM version

-Start the Python builtin http server:
+To run the WASM version, you can use the Python built-in http server:

 ```
 python3 -m http.server
 ```

-Then open browser and point to [localhost/bouncing-ball.html](http://127.0.0.1:8000/bouncing-ball.html)
+Then open your browser and point to [localhost/bouncing-ball.html](http://127.0.0.1:8000/bouncing-ball.html)

 ### Test in your browser